-- Human beings do not necessarily dislike work.
-They will do it if is satisfying and avoid it if frustrating. - Human beings will work well to achieve the objectives they believe in without the needs (for sincere direction, control, reward and punishment). - The satisfaction of egoistic needs (for achievement, recognition, self-confidence, etc.) can be realized in working with objectives people accept. - Under the right condition.
-The average person wants and will seek responsibility. - Imagination, ingenuity and creativity are characteristics of most human beings, not just a few.
+• Human beings do not necessarily dislike work.
+They will do it if is satisfying and avoid it if frustrating.

+• Human beings will work well to achieve the objectives they believe in without the needs (for sincere direction, control, reward and punishment).

+• The satisfaction of egoistic needs (for achievement, recognition, self-confidence, etc.) can be realized in working with objectives people accept.

+• Under the right condition.
+The average person wants and will seek responsibility.

+• Imagination, ingenuity and creativity are characteristics of most human beings, not just a few.
 Management and people have to work together for the success of the organization.

-SUMMARY
+X DouglasMcGregor Authoritarianism "A Fair day's work

+"Reward for performance"

-Theory Authors Bases of Theory Basic Concepts Principles X Douglas McGregor Authoritarianism "A Fair day's work Direction and control or "Reward for the "Scalar Principle" performance" Y Douglas McGregor The role of human needs Need Motivation Self- Principle of integration as the basis of human direction self-control that of creating motivation which, in commitment satisfaction conditions such that the turn, is revealed in overt control as selective members of the human behavior adaptation organization can achieve their own goals best by directing efforts toward the success of the enterprise
+Direction and control or the "Scalar Principle"

+Y DouglasMcGregor The role of human needs as the basis of human motivation which, in turn, is revealed in overt human behavior Need Motivation Selfdirection self-control commitment satisfaction control as selective adaptation Principle of integration that of creating conditions such that the members of the organization can achieve SUMMARY their own goals best by directing efforts toward the success of the enterprise THEORY $\mathbf{Z}$
-THEORY Z

-- Urwick postulated that there is no situation where you have theories X and Y both in operation. - It is also a reconciliation theory between individual and management. - This theory takes the position that individual and organization or management are always in conflict therefore the role of an administrator in the organization is to meet the basic assumption of this theory Z.
+• Urwick postulated that there is no situation where you have theories X and Y both in operation.

+• It is also a reconciliation theory between individual and management.

+• This theory takes the position that individual and organization or management are always in conflict therefore the role of anadministrator in the organization is to meet the basic assumption of this theory Z.